-The Parks, Recreation and Cultural Services (PRCS) Department is working to adopt a policy for the use of electrical assisted bicycles (“e-bikes”) across the park system.
-E-bikes and all other forms of motorized use* are prohibited on many regional park properties and open spaces.
-However, as the popularity of e-bikes continues to grow, PRCS receives more and more requests to allow e-bikes in more places.
+The Parks, Recreation and Cultural Services (PRCS) Department has been working to adopt a policy for the use of electrical assisted bicycles (“e-bikes”) across the park system.

 Survey